General Questions FAQs

 The job vacancies published by employers in WWJ’s website are under Temporary Foreign Workers Program (Canada), Summer Jobs and Exchange Programs for USA and some European countries, and under the visa categories J-1, H2A, H2B and EB3 for USA.

 Candidates and Employers can request a free consultation by filling out the Request Free Consultation form on the Home Page.
-They can also enroll online onto the platform from anywhere by filling out the Registration Form under http://workworldjobs.com/registration/candidate or http://workworldjobs.com/registration/employer, respectively.
+They can also enroll online onto the platform from anywhere by filling out the Registration Form under https://workworldjobs.com/registration/candidate or https://workworldjobs.com/registration/employer, respectively.

 A WWJ’s staff will contact you within 48 hours to help you complete the process.